LiuVII/image_resizer/README.md

 Select the width and height you want to scale the image (accepted params from 0 to 999):
 - If both sizes specified image will scale to fit specified size (not preserving aspect ratio);
 - If only one size > 0, image will scale to the non-zero size, maintaining aspect ratio;
-- In case both sizes left blank or zero image size would be preserved;
+- In case both sizes left zero image size would be preserved;

 Uploaded images are collected inside 'uploads' folder, resized images can be found in 'resized' folder within the application folder

+File management implemented in a way that for every change of file new file will be created in the 'uploads' folder, and for every resize action only the last version is saved in the 'resized' folder.

 ## Additional info
 The application uses Pillow library and it's ANTIALIAS filter to perform overall good quality scaling.